Policies

 Please note that, while it will not always be possible to accommodate all requirements, we will do our very best to do so.
 In all responses regarding accessibility, please state if you have a preferred method of communication.

-Copyright Requests
+Copyright requests

 HQIP owns the copyright on behalf of NHSE for the NHSE commissioned publications, as well as the copyright for quality improvement and development resources.